Kansas

 Expungement of dismissed charges or uncharged arrests is subject to various court-ordered exceptions to nondisclosure, including certain peace-keeping or gambling employment. § 22-2410(e).
 “Subject to any disclosures required under subsection (e), in any application for employment, license or other civil right or privilege, or any appearance as a witness, a person whose arrest records have been expunged as provided in this section may state that such person has never been arrested.” § 22-2410(g).
 Per 2012 legislation, the statute was amended to provide that the court shall make all expunged records and related information in the court’s possession available to the Kansas bureau of investigation for the purposes of (1) completing a criminal history record information within the central repository or (2) providing information to the FBI for purposes of a background check to determine a person’s qualification to possess a firearm. § 22-2410(f) (as amended by 2012 Kansas Laws Ch.
 66 (S.B.
 322)).
 See also Kan.
 Stat.
 Ann. § 12-4516 (similar authority for expungement under city ordinances).

-Kan.
+Under Kan.
 Stat.
-Ann. § 38-2312.
-Juveniles may have both arrest and court records expunged, and a juvenile’s parent or guardian may expunge records if the juvenile is under the age of majority. § 38-2312(a).
+Ann. § 38-2312, juvenile arrest and court records may be expunged upon petition after turning eighteen, or by a parent or guardian if the juvenile is under the age of majority.
 Expungement is unavailable for certain serious or violent offenses. § 38-2312(b).
-To expunge, a juvenile must petition the court, which holds a hearing. § 38-2312(c).
-The court will grant expungement upon a finding that the person is at least age 23 or two years have passed since final discharge, there have been no subsequent convictions or adjudication, no charges are pending, and the petitioner’s circumstances and behavior warrant expungement. §§ 38-2312(d)(1)(A)–(C).
-Upon expungement, the custodian of records must disclose existence of the records to various state agencies upon request.
+To expunge, a juvenile must petition the court, which holds a hearing. § 38-2312(d).
+The court will grant expungement upon a finding that the person is at least age 23 or two years have passed since final discharge, there have been no subsequent convictions or adjudication, no charges are pending, and the petitioner’s circumstances and behavior warrant expungement. §§ 38-2312(e)(1)(A)–(C).
+The court “may require that all court costs, fees and restitution” be paid.
+Id.
+Upon expungement, the custodian of records must disclose the existence of the records to various state agencies upon request. § 38-2312(k).

 Under Kan.
 Stat.
 Ann.§ 22-4707(a), a criminal justice agency and the central repository “may not disseminate criminal history record information except in strict accordance with laws including applicable rules and regulations adopted pursuant to this act,” and may not request such information from the central repository or another criminal justice agency unless it has a legitimate need for the information.”
 Under § 22-4707(c), “any individual violating or causing a violation of the provisions of this section shall be deemed guilty of a class A nonperson misdemeanor.
 If the person is employed or licensed by a state or local government agency, a conviction shall constitute good cause to terminate employment or to revoke or suspend a license.”
 See Patrick v.
 City of Overland Park, 937 F. Supp.
 1491 (D. Kan.
 1996) (suit under § 1983 against police chief for unauthorized use of criminal history information in political campaign, in violation of Stat.
 Ann. § 22-4707; court held that defendant failed to keep private information that plaintiff “legitimately expected would remain confidential while in the state’s possession”).